Ovid/zen-of-test-suites/README.md

 For one client, their hour-long test suite had many failing tests.
-When I first started working on it, I had a developer walk me through all of the failure and explain why they failed and why they were hard to fix.
+When I first started working on it, I had a developer walk me through all of the failures and explain why they failed and why they were hard to fix.
 Obviously this is a far more serious problem than warnings, but in the minds of the developers, they were under constant deadline pressures and as far as management was concerned, the test suite was practically a luxury, not